|Insert BDSM jokes here.|

 But still, how did he find himself hogtied and stashed like a sack of hirsute potatoes in a decrepit house waiting for a band of well-armed, sociopathic adventurers--who, it should be noted, gain XPs for killing people--to come along and free him from his bonds?
 Fortunately for you I've uncovered the answer.
 You see, old Ned's got gambling debts out the yang and The Receiver--the prominent Saltmarsh merchant with ties to the Smugglers Under the House--has purchased them at pennies on the dollar because, hey, you never know when your gonna' need a disposable assassin for exactly this kind of work.

 So The Receiver sends Shakeshaft* not to stymie the Party but to assist them in finding the Smugglers hideout and, indeed, to encourage them to keep looking should they consider leaving without finding it.
 As soon as the Party finds the secret lair of the Smugglers, Ned is to slip away and alert the gang of toughs that are hiding out in the woods across the way.
-These goons will then descend on the hideout and pound any survivors--on either side of the conflict--into submission.
+These goons will then descend on the hideout and pound any survivors on either side into submission.
 Ned also knows full well that those same thugs have been tasked with doing the same to him should he fail in his mission.
 There, my friends, lies his motivation.

 * This has got to be an alias, right?
 I suspect that "Ned Shakeshaft" is the UK equivalent of "Jack Meoff."